|

 Character: Spiritual Woman (uncredited)

-A thrilling “whodunit” that weaves in and out of the lives of the residents of a small village.
-Sex and subterfuge bubble to the surface when the young coquettish Mrs. Wang disappears.
+Sex and subterfuge bubble to the surface for residents of a small village when the young coquettish Mrs. Wang disappears.

 |